aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/using-variables/_index.md

 ﻿---
-title: Using Variables – Aspose.Words for Java
+title: Using Variables in Java
 articleTitle: Using Variables
 linktitle: Using Variables
 description: "Use variables to calculate an expensive value just once and access it multiple times in template documents Java."